Lock-exchange problem for Boussinesq fluids revisited: exact shallow-water solution: Analytical simple-wave solution

-Using this result, we readily recover the known solution for the single-layer dam-break problem with the reduced gravity and von Karman front condition: $\dot{\xi}_{1}=\sqrt{2h_{1}}$ and $\lambda^{+}=(\sqrt{2}-1)\sqrt{h_{1}},$ where $h_{1}=2(\sqrt{2}-1)^{2}h_{0}\approx0.343h_{0}$ is the downstream front height \citep[Sec.
-2.5]{Ungarish2009}.
-As noted above, the finite front height in the two-layer case is caused by the instability of the sharp edge in the dam-break solution.
+Using the above result, we readily recover the solution for the single-layer dam-break problem with the reduced gravity and von Kármán front condition: $\dot{\xi}_{1}=\sqrt{2h_{1}}$ and $\lambda^{+}=(\sqrt{2}-1)\sqrt{h_{1}},$ where $h_{1}=2(\sqrt{2}-1)^{2}h_{0}\approx0.343h_{0}$ is the downstream front height. \citep[Sec.
+2.5]{Ungarish2009} As noted above, a finite front height is caused by the instability of the sharp edge in the two-layer dam-break solution.

-To conclude this section let us note that the existence of analytical expressions for Riemann invariants used above is advantageous but not crucial as the characteristic equation (\ref{eq:char}) can also be integrated numerically.
-In this case, the uniform initial states downstream and upstream of the lock, $\left.\vartheta\right|_{\eta=-1}=0$ and $\left.\vartheta\right|_{\eta=\eta_{0}}=0,$ define boundary conditions for (\ref{eq:char}).
-As (\ref{eq:char}) represent two first-order ordinary differential equations defined respectively by the plus and minus signs at the second term, each equation requires only one boundary condition.
-On the other hand, the sign in (\ref{eq:char}) determines the flow direction and thus it depends on which side from the lock the heavier fluid is contained.
-For the configuration assumed in this study with the heavier fluid contained on the left from the lock, the downstream and upstream boundary conditions apply to (\ref{eq:char}) with the plus sign and minus signs, respectively.
-Following the simple-wave approach, first the downstream and upstream solution branches are found by integrating (\ref{eq:char}) subject to the relevant boundary conditions and then the jump conditions are applied to connect these two branches and to eliminate the multivalued parts of the solution.
-Such a numerical approach can be used to solve the lock-exchange problem for non-Boussinesq fluids for which Riemann invariants cannot be found analytically.
+To conclude this section let us note that the existence of analytical expressions for the Riemann invariants used above is advantageous but not crucial for solving the problem since the characteristic equation (\ref{eq:char}) can also be integrated numerically as done, for example, by \citet{Klemp1994} and \citet{Khodkar2017} using the long form of this equation. \citep{Rottman1983} In this case, the uniform initial states downstream and upstream of the lock, $\left.\vartheta\right|_{\eta=-1}=0$ and $\left.\vartheta\right|_{\eta=\eta_{0}}=0,$ provide boundary conditions for Eq. (\ref{eq:char}).
+Since this equation represents two first-order ordinary differential equations defined by the plus and minus signs at the second term, only one boundary condition is required for each equation.
+Because the sign in Eq. (\ref{eq:char}) determines the direction of flow, it depends on which side from the lock gate the heavier fluid is contained.
+For the configuration considered in this study with the heavier fluid contained on the left, the downstream and upstream boundary conditions apply to Eq. (\ref{eq:char}) with the plus sign and minus signs, respectively.